ChrisGVE/databox.nvim/README.md

 ---

 ## 📋 Changelog

+### v1.2.0 - Complete Data Security
+- **BREAKING**: Now encrypts ALL sensitive data types, not just strings
+- **Enhanced security**: Numbers, booleans, nil values, and empty tables are now encrypted
+- **Perfect type preservation**: All original data types are restored exactly after decryption
+- **Use cases**: Protects API limits, seeds, configuration flags, IDs, and any numeric secrets
+- **Migration**: Existing data will need to be re-encrypted with the new comprehensive format

 ### v1.1.0 - UTF-8 Safety Update
 - **BREAKING**: Default encryption now uses ASCII armor (`-a` flag) for UTF-8 safe JSON storage